Can I be honest about something?

 I’m fed up of watching people be put off by Yoga because of what they see online.
 I’m tired of being spammed online with all kinds of fancy Yoga poses, over-used quotes, and over-priced yoga clothing.
 I’m tired of Yoga as an extreme sport or as contortion, competition, and intimidation.
 Please, don’t get me wrong, I LOVE watching talented Yogis break it down, and open up into exciting and majestic poses.
 In fact, I find myself so inspired by these gorgeous humans and watching them on their mat!
 They look so happy and free.
 They look as though they ARE Yoga.
 And that, to me, is where it’s at!
 Now, I’m not so concerned with what they are feeling, or where they are in their journey for this post; I’m concerned with the fact that Yoga should be about that internal magic to which only you have access.
 Unfortunately, it’s so easy for your fire to be put out when you compare yourself to others, or look at the “yoga world”, and suddenly feel deflated.
 It has happened to me so many times…

-My goodness, if it is not clear already, let me shine light on the following: I’m clumsy in my Yoga practice!
 I’m not all that flexible (you should see some of the Yogis I train with… wow!), or even a big fan of fancy poses for the most part.
 I’m not super slim and/or super toned.
 I’m not always living my best life.
 I have pity parties for myself.
 I can be hard on myself.
 I can be critical of myself.
 I let the weather affect my moods a bit too much.
 I get sad, angry, scared, impatient, and all of that.
 I’m just me.
 I also enjoy life though!
 I’m healthy, I’m happy, I’m clumsy, I’m passionate, I’m in love, I’m kind, I’m adventurous, I’m active, and I’m human.
 What else?
 I’m quite an experienced practitioner, I’m a darn good teacher, and I’m completely in love and devoted to my practice.
 I honour its teachings, my teachers, myself, my body, and the world that allows me to experience such love.
 I’m human, I’m all kinds of things.
-I’m also nervous in headstands, I don’t really like handstands, and I’m perfectly comfortable admitting that to this day, I’m still wondering how Yoga and I can get on as well as we do.
+I’m also nervous in headstands, I don’t really like them.
+I’m perfectly comfortable admitting that to this day, I’m still wondering how Yoga and I can get on as well as we do.

 Deep down, I know that Yoga and I were meant to be, but sometimes I think of how differently my life could have played out at that crucial and pivotal moment, during that faithful, and deeply painful time.
-When I first started Yoga, it was about 7 years ago and I was stiff as a board.
-I had gone from being a ballerina to doing mostly running, marathons, triathlons, and very little stretching.
+When I first started Yoga, it was nearly 10 years ago and I was stiff as a board, having lost a lot of my flexibility from my nearly 15 years in dance!
+Crazy right?
+I had grown up doing all kinds of activities, especially ballet and football (soccer).
+Eventually, I ended up doing mostly football, running, marathons, triathlons, and very little stretching.
 As I entered the Yoga world, as it were, I had no real expectations.
 I did so on a very emotional level and it evolved into a spiritual journey.
 I was so easy on myself because I just wanted to feel good, have strong practices, and learn from my teacher and her classes.
 I ended up growing my practice so much and deepening my spiritual journey.
 I even went back to Ballet and loved the physical balance the two created.

 When things shifted